Senate Confirms Biden Nominee Deb Haaland to Lead Interior Department

 Sen. John Hoeven (R-ND), another critic of Haaland, pressed the New Mexico Democrat during her hearing over her appearance at protests against the Dakota Access Pipeline, questioning if she still opposed the pipeline that has transported “over a half a million barrels of light, sweet crude oil a day to refineries” for more than three years and arguing the alternative to pipelines would be U.S. reliance on foreign sources like Saudi Arabia for oil.

 Haaland maintains she was protesting with affected Native American tribes who felt they were not adequately consulted about the project.
-“I know it’s an important issue for you, and I understand that,” Haaland said to Hoeven during her hearing.
+“I know it’s an important issue for you, and I understand that,” Haaland said to Hoeven.
 “I also agree that whenever these projects come up that we absolutely should make sure that we are consulting with tribes if, in fact, these projects do impact their lands.”

 Committee chair Sen. Joe Manchin (D-WV), a moderate Democrat who expressed hesitation with Haaland’s nomination, ultimately voted in favor of it, saying in a statement in February after her hearing, “While we do not agree on every issue, she reaffirmed her strong commitment to bipartisanship, addressing the diverse needs of our country and maintaining our nation’s energy independence.”